Four Things to Know About the Sweeping Regulatory Changes Coming for Financial Holding Companies

 Who is covered by the new regulations?

-Any company outside the finance industry that owns two or more financial institutions is required to register as finanial holding company and comply with the new regulations.
+Any company outside the finance industry that owns financial institutions in at least two different sectors is required to register as a financial holding company and comply with the new regulations.

 In order to qualify, it must have at least 5 billion yuan ($731 million) in registered capital.
 A nonfinancial company that operates a commercial bank that has total assets in excess of 500 billion yuan, or a nonfinancial company that does not control a bank but operates other types of financial institution that have assets exceeding 100 billion yuan, are subject to the new rules.
 The company must then apply to the PBOC for approval and once approved will be able to register with market regulators to gain an operating license.
 It must also add “financial holding” or “financial group” to its name.